ErikPGJ/python_solo/src/erikpgjohansson/solo/soar/README_SOAR_MIRROR.md

 # Notes

-SOAR downloads can be quite slow, about ~0.7 MiB/s!
+SOAR downloads can be quite slow, about ~1.9 MiB/s (if not parallelized; at IRF Uppsala)!
 Initial batch downloads can take _several days_.
 Logging (stdout) for the progress of downloads is therefore detailed.

 Caveat: As it stands, the SOAR mirror code can only handle CDF datasets, and only ones that follow those official filenaming conventions that are already